 We gave him certain responsibilities, like getting the diaper, throwing it in the dustbin, powdering the baby, fixing the buttons, etc. We told him that these were the most important activities and since he was Little Daddy, he was the right person for the job.

 Whether it was buying the right diaper to deciding on which day care his sister would go to, Little Daddy was part of every decision.
 It allowed him to make guided decisions that he received complete credit for.

 Each time he crossed a milestone with the baby, Little Daddy got one or all of the above.
 E.g. the first time he guessed the reason for the baby crying, he got a bear hug from Mumma, Papa, and the baby.
 Every time we hugged him we could feel him sinking into our arms and basking in reassurance.

 Today, 4.5 years down the line, the little one has grown up to be a bundle of pure mischief.
 Her world begins and ends with Abhu.
 They fight, they scream but cannot live without each other.
-He is moulding her to become a strong fighter who fears no one.
+He is moulding her to become a powerful fighter who fears no one.
 It is wonderful to see them together.
-Once he told my father in law, “Sanskriti is a little child, I play with her like this so that she thinks that even I am of her age.
+Once he told my father-in-law, “Sanskriti is a little child, I play with her like this so she thinks that even I am of her age.
 Don’t worry, I know what I am doing.
 I am her Little Daddy.”

 The day has arrived when he is getting all the love and adulation back.
-There are times when Sanskriti enters Abhu’s room and says, “Abhu, I love you.”
+Sometimes Sanskriti enters Abhu’s room and says, “Abhu, I love you.”
 She hugs him and scampers away.
 Little Daddy just glows in pride.

 Hope you liked this blog post.
 Do you have any views or queries regarding the techniques used?
-Do let me know in the comments section.
+Let me know in the comments section.
 Don’t forget to like and share this post.